TERREMEMBER/znbase/docs/content/v2.1/deploy/enterprise-edition/configure-cloud-providers/aws.md

 ![Marketplace success](/images/ee/aws-setup/marketplace-success.png)

-Now, you are ready to create a YugabyteDB universe on AWS.
+Now, you are ready to create a ZNbaseDB universe on AWS.

 ## Next step

-You are now ready to create YugabyteDB universes as outlined in the next section.
+You are now ready to create ZNbaseDB universes as outlined in the next section.